Sandesh-PG/Sandesh-PG/README.md

 - 👋 Hi, I’m @Sandesh-PG
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-Full Stack
+Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Sandeshsandy783@gmail.com